 How to reverse a credit card transaction

-Do you need an incorrect credit card charge reversed?
+Do you need a credit card charge reversed?
 Learn how to dispute transactions with your bank.

-Mistakes on your credit card statement are forgivable, as long as they are rectified.
-It may be a transaction you don’t recognise, a direct payment after you have cancelled it or an instance where the merchant has charged you twice.
-Whatever the case, you should always immediately bring any inconsistencies in your statement to the bank’s attention, so you are given the opportunity to dispute and reverse incorrect charges.
+You should always bring any inconsistencies in your credit card statement to your bank’s attention and dispute and have any incorrect charges reversed.
 This is especially urgent if you suspect your card has been stolen or breached, since you need the account to be instantly frozen to prevent more fraudulent transactions.

 The process for lodging a dispute varies according to the bank.
-Some will let you provide the necessary information online, while you may need to call others.
+Here are the contact details you need to get in touch with your credit card provider.

 What transactions can I dispute?

 It is your right as a consumer and account holder to dispute a variety of credit card errors.
 These can include:

 - Unauthorised transactions: You didn’t authorise a transaction or don’t recognise it.

 - Unauthorised charges: You cancelled a subscription or a membership, as per the terms and conditions, and you are still being charged.